GNUHealth on openSUSE

 - Integration with systemd for automatic start and stop of the GNU Health system

-- Management of the server with distribution tools.
+- Management of the server with openSUSE distribution tools

-The easiest way to install GNU Health is via the openSUSE One-Click-Install.
+The easiest way to install GNU Health is via the openSUSE One-Click-Install for officially released versions.

 Just select the desired GNU Health and operating system version, One-Click will manage all the rest for you.

-Read the section 'How to get it running (Without reading the Instructions)' of GNUHealth.README.SUSE ---
+Read the section 'How to get it running (Without reading the Instructions)' of GNUHealth.README.SUSE (you may need to be logged-in to OpenBuildService to see the file) ---

 Installation of the GNU Health server